The6thColumnProject/geonetwork-docker/publisher/Readme.md

   --host HOST           Elastic search host
 ```
 `nc2json` is a convenience script that already defines `--show` `--dry-run`.
 There's
-no point in definin elast search parameters but you may define the rest.
+no point in defining elasticsearch parameters but you may define the rest.

 A more elaborate example:
 ```bash